-- Eighth country worldwide in international reserves and fourth economy in Asia.
+- Eighth country in the world for international reserves and fourth biggest economy in Asia.

 - One of the main issuers of direct investment in the world.

-- South Korea is one of the main Asian investors in Spain.
+- Korea is one of the main Asian investors in Spain

 - Stable, developed and reliable legal system.

-- Open, liberal and solid economic and financial system.
+- Open, liberal and sound economic and financial system.

-- It is a country that promotes partnerships with foreign companies for R&D exchange.
+- This is a country that promotes partnerships with foreign companies for exchanging R&D.

-- In certain areas, local companies have an advantage (civil engineering, infrastructures, etc.).
+- In some areas, local companies have an advantage (civil engineering, infrastructures, etc.).

-- System of doing business strongly linked with their idiosyncrasy.
+- System of doing business strongly linked with their own idiosyncrasy

 - Consumer goods.